 3.1.
 Avoid the use of force

-Please note, however, that a citizen can use reasonable force to arrest a perpetrator.
+Legally, you can use reasonable force to arrest a perpetrator.
 Whether or not the amount of force used is “reasonable” is a determination based upon all of the facts in a given case.

 3.2.
-Consider the safety of the perpetrator
+Consider everyone’s safety

-- his own safety and
+- your own safety and

-Towards this end, the citizen should try to:
+Towards this end, you should try to:

 - contact 9-1-1 as early as possible in making the arrest and keep the operator on the phone until police officers have arrived, and